Observations.net

 This author has a working hypothesis on how to interpret the NDE.

-Third point: NDE accounts are hopelessly contradictory.
-The various stories alternately support Protestant Christianity, Catholic Christianity, new age and Eastern religion and even atheism.
+Third point: NDE accounts, as they are represented after the fact, are hopelessly contradictory.
+The various stories alternately support Protestant Christianity (appearance of Jesus but no reference to Mary), Catholic Christianity (youtube.com/watch?v=WK_PN3DCs2k), new age (near-death.com/reincarnation), Eastern religion (nalandawest.org/near-death-experiences-buddhist-perspectives) and even atheism/pantheism (appearance of various semi-divine characters and no reference to God - youtube.com/watch?v=Vk2qly-4kw8).
+Some, such as Raymond Moody, presented the NDE as evidence that everyone goes to Heaven.
+Other writers and experiencers recount NDEs that sound like something out of Dante's Infernal.
 These accounts do not simply describe different aspects of a larger phenomenon.
 They flat out contradict each other.
 As such, if one is true, others must be false.

-The NDE points to the existence of an immaterial spirit (life force) and soul (the psyche or personality) that can leave the physical body.
+Discounting the totally fake accounts, the NDE points to the existence of an immaterial spirit (life force) and soul (the psyche or personality) that can leave the physical body.
 But given that the person is not fully dead, the individual is still connected to the physical body.
-The person is still capable of hallucinating.
-The person is still able to create their own perception of reality.
+I contend that the person is still capable of hallucinating.
+The person is still able to create his own perception of reality.
+(Note: Studies of people who have received transplants show that our thought processes are not limited to the brain.
+Other organs, such as the heart and lungs, also influence thought and memory.)

-The following is a strange NDE tale - https://youtu.be/MfOAvfwEMVs?si=1SfJtvn2_NHdltcM.
-The woman's NDE sounds like a bad dream by a mentally ill person or drug trip by an addict.
-It is obvious that she was creating her own experience.
+The following is a strange NDE tale - youtu.be/MfOAvfwEMVs.
+The woman's NDE sounds like a bad dream, mental illness or drug trip.
+Her experience is highly suspect.

 In essence, while the NDE points to the existence of an immaterial soul, it does not provide an accurate and reliable view of the afterlife.
 The NDE is simply not on the level of the Bible and is to be treated with skepticism.